Entropic Thoughts

 A decision needs to be made, but among decent alternatives, we can’t really single out one clearly superior option.
 This means whatever we decide, it will ultimately be arbitrary.

-Admitting to an arbitrary decision makes us look not-analytical or not-intuitive, so we look to others to validate our decision and lend it legitimacy.
-This is the reason we pay astrologers, witch-doctors, macroeconomists, and management consultants; they are all people that generate decisions with the rational capacity of a pair of dice, but we pertend they know what they are doing so their support turns an arbitrary decision into a legitimate one.
+Admitting to an arbitrary decision makes us look not-analytical and not-intuitive, so we look to others to validate our decision and lend it legitimacy.
+This is the reason we pay astrologers, witch-doctors, macroeconomists, and management consultants; they are all people that generate decisions with the rational capacity of a pair of dice, but we pretend they know what they are doing so their support turns an arbitrary decision into a legitimate one.
 Result: we are no worse off, but we sleep better at night.

 These professions hide how clueless we are behind fancy words and speculative hypotheses.
 They serve a social function, rather than a technical one.
 The decision is just as arbitrary as before.